svetzal/visualizer/SPEC.md

 - Data model consistency
 - Gap detection and relationship handling
 - State persistence across operations
+- Complex workflows (e.g., the bookkeeping scenario with 4 actors, 6 goals, and gap evolution)

+**Adding New Tests**: Create new scenario files in `src/tests/scenarios/` following the ScenarioRunner pattern, then add them to `src/tests/run-all-scenarios.ts`.

 **Phase 2:** Expand test scenarios to cover all 32 tools with realistic data (3 actors, 5 goals, 10 tasks, 20 interactions).